Disabled Siouxland veteran worried he can’t vote with new restrictions

 But on Thursday of this week, Cormany received a notification by mail, letting him know he needed to submit a request form for an absentee ballot and have it sent back to the city courthouse, all by Monday night.

-“I work on 100% VA disability and in order for me to go somewhere, I have to pack up my oxygen and all my other good stuff, I don’t walk fast, it’s just a pain.”
+“I work on 100% VA disability and in order for me to go somewhere, I have to pack up my oxygen and all my other good stuff, I don’t walk fast, it’s just a pain,” Cormany said.

-With the new restrictions and mailing times, he says he doesn’t have near enough time to get his documents to the courthouse.

-“I’m not going to make them go down and make them take out their time of their day to go get me something I shouldn’t have this much trouble to get.”
+“I’m not going to make them go down and make them take out their time of their day to go get me something I shouldn’t have this much trouble to get,” Cormany said.

-The new rules have even prompted long time Sioux City auditor pat gill to make some adjustments in his practice.

 “They outlawed a practice that I have been doing for years and that was mailing absentee ballot request forms to the voters to notify them that there was an election coming up.
-Why the legislature outlawed that, I don’t really know, we’ve lobbied it and talked about its large impact on the disabled community.”
+Why the legislature outlawed that, I don’t really know, we’ve lobbied it and talked about its large impact on the disabled community,” Gill said.

-Though Gill doesn’t agree with the new restrictions, Jim Carlin.. the representative who voted in favor of this legislation says there’s a reason these rules are in place
+Though Gill doesn’t agree with the new restrictions, Jim Carlin, a state senator who voted in favor of this legislation, says there’s a reason these rules are in place

-“Just so there’s no concerns of tampering or ballot stuffing or anything like that.”
+“Just so there’s no concerns of tampering or ballot stuffing or anything like that,” Carlin said.

 But Cormany says he personally feels suppressed rather than protected.

-“I know it’s hard for the disabled community, but there are provisions in place for that.”
+“I know it’s hard for the disabled community, but there are provisions in place for that,” he sai.

-Absentee requests need to be submitted by Monday at 5 p.m. in order to receive a ballot for this upcoming election.
+Absentee requests needed to be submitted by Monday at 5 p.m. in order to receive a ballot for this upcoming election.